How do I find the UPRN of an address?

 From the map

-- Switch on the AddressBase Points layer to display the map of points sitting over every addressable property. (this may be in a slightly different position in the list to the screenshot below)
+- Switch on the Addresses layer in the Addresses collection to display the map of points sitting over every addressable property. (this may be in a slightly different position in the list to he screenshot below)

 - Click on the map over one of the points.